-^{25:27} Esau was a cunning hunter, a man of the field; and Jacob was a ^b plain man, dwelling in tents.
+^{25:27} Esau was a cunning hunter, a man of the field; and Jacob was a ^bplain man, dwelling in tents.

-^bHEB whole, complete, perfect, simple, plain.
+^BHEB whole, complete, perfect, simple, plain.

-Jacob studied at the schools of Shem and Eber... in the pursuit of learning; while Esau became a dissipated idolater.
+Jacob studied at the schools of Shem and Eber, and spent all his life in the pursuit of learning; while Esau became a dissipated idolater.
 (EJ-Jacob)